ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ```

 {{% notice Note %}}
-The update of the firmware via IPMI interface is hardware dependent, check your server ODM/OEM for the IPMI detail for updating its firmware.
+The update of the firmware via IPMI interface is hardware dependent, check your server ODM/OEM (Original Design/Equipment Manufacturer) for the IPMI detail for updating its firmware.
 {{% /notice %}}

 ### BIOS Setting

-Typically SR-IOV enablement is required for Arm servers to support 5G deployment in a container environment.
+Typically SR-IOV (Single Root IO Virtualization) enablement is required for Arm servers to support 5G deployment in a container environment.
 Through BIOS options, you can enable SR-IOV.

 ### PCIe Setting